Library of Congress brings America to life in LA photo show

-LOS ANGELES (AP) — If a picture tells a thousand words, then the Library of Congress is bringing 440,000 of them to Los Angeles.
+LOS ANGELES (AP) — If a picture tells a thousand words, the Library of Congress is bringing 440,000 of them to Los Angeles with a free-wheeling photo exhibition that seeks to define America’s zeitgeist in a way people have never seen.

-“Not An Ostrich: And Other Images From America’s Library” is a free-wheeling exhibition featuring 440 iconic photos from the archives of America’s library.
+“Not An Ostrich: And Other Images From America’s Library,” which opened Saturday at the Annenberg Space For Photography, takes visitors on a picturesque journey across the country beginning with the birth of photography and continuing to the present day.

-It opened Saturday at the Annenberg Space For Photography and runs until Sept.
-9.
+But don’t expect just amber waves of grain and purple mountain majesties, although there are a few of those included in the 440 photographs.

 Most Read Nation & World Stories